Skip to main content

 Export

 All tables in the app can be exported into CSV, JSON, PDF and HTML by right-clicking on it and selecting Export....
-When exporting tables, its current configuration is respected so you might want to adjust it to fit your needs.
-To quickly switch between table configurations you can create and make use of Views.
+When exporting tables, its current configuration is respected (i.e. only the visible columns and rows will be exported and in the same column order, sorting, grouping, etc.) so you might want to adjust it to fit your needs.

-When exporting a table into PDF, because you are limited by the paper's size, you might need to adjust the table's current View and in particular the visible columns and their sizes so they fit in the page.
+When exporting a table into PDF, because you are limited by the paper's size, you might need to limit not only the columns that should be visible but also their sizes so they'll fit in the page.

 Import

-Importing data into tables is normally done through CSV files.
+Importing data into tables is normally done through CSV files (the exception here are storage locations, as storage locations have a tree-like structure).
 Depending on the data you are importing, the app expects some fields to be passed which you can then map to the columns in your CSV file.

 CSV data importer